Feel overwhelmed trying to find the right learn-to-read program for your child or student? Look no further because you are on the right place!

 There are just so many and it gets really confusing!
 So, I have done the homework for you!

-By the end of this article, I think you will have a very clear picture of the best reading programs out there for teaching your child to read, but you will also have a good understanding of which option suits more your child’s learning style.
+By the end of this article, you will get a crystal clear view of the best reading programs out there for teaching your child to read.
+Hopefully, you’ ll also know exactly which one suits your child’s learning style better!

-So, the programs that I have shortlisted are all phonics programs…
+So, the learn-to-read curriculums that I have shortlisted are all PHONICS PROGRAMS…

 All phonics programs are not created equally… Not at all!